2021-03-01

 The subscript operator for retrieving elements out of a collection

-ambiguous with a function call to a function a
+would be ambiguous with a function call to a function a taking a single

 average_first_two array =